progressivis/progressivis/doc/userguide.md

 ## Main Components

-In ProgressiVis, a program is run by a `Scheduler`.
+In `ProgressiVis`, a program is run by a `Scheduler`.
 Only one instance of `Scheduler` exists (except tests).
 A progressive program is internally represented as a dataflow of progressive modules (simply called **modules** in this documentation).
 The dataflow is a directed network with no cycle (a directed acyclic graph or DAG).

 A `Module` represents the equivalent of a function in a progressive program.
 It is made of input and output slots; one output slot of a